 Wavelength Winds recording project with Arnold Kirshenbaum

-Wavelength Winds is collaborating with local composer Arnold Kirshenbaum to record his first wind quintet, Ani L'dodi V'dodi Li.
+Wavelength Winds collaborated with local composer Arnold Kirshenbaum to record his first wind quintet, Ani L'dodi V'dodi Li.
 Written in 2015, the piece is dedicated to his wife.
 The title comes from the popular Song of King Solomon Chapter 6:3, "I am my Beloved's and my Beloved is Mine."
-Recorded in May 2019, the quintet will be available for listening on Wavelengths Winds’ website and social media.
+The piece was recorded in May 2019.

 Arnold Kirshenbaum, MD is a board certified, practicing and research allergist/immunologist with numerous publications beginning in 1986, when he began his immunology fellowship and career at the National Institutes of Health.
 His musical interests date back to high school, the Rhode Island youth orchestra and Providence College where he performed in the orchestra and marching band.